Cancer Care Service Line

 - Oncology Nursing Fellowship: The Cancer Care Service Line provides a fellowship program for new graduate nurses and nurses new to oncology to improve specialty knowledge and expertise.
 Clinical nurse educators, clinical nurse specialists, and nurse researchers help design the program and teach educational sessions.

-- Eppley Institute: UNMC and The Nebraska Medical Center are partners in supporting this institute dedicated to research in cancer and cancer care, cancer prevention and screening, and education.
+- Eppley Institute: UNMC and Nebraska Medicine are partners in supporting this institute dedicated to research in cancer and cancer care, cancer prevention and screening, and education.
 The Eppley Institute is a National Institute of Cancer designated cancer center and a member of the National Comprehensive Cancer Network.

 - Nursing Colleges: Clarkson College of Nursing and UNMC College of Nursing provide undergraduate and graduate nursing programs and support nursing research.
 Cancer care areas provide clinical sites for nursing students.